 Figure 9: (Top) Current and voltage waveform are almost in phase.
 (Bottom) Two waveforms (blue and red) are following the current waveform.

 Figure 9 shows an example of the validity of the hypothesis.
-From the top graph, we see that voltage and current waveform are almost in phase with each other (θ is small).
-If we carefully inspect the bottom graph, we can see that two of the magnetic waveforms (blue and red) have the same phase characteristics (zero crossing rise and fall in almost same timestamps) as the current wave.
-In other words, our prediction function will have more influence from these two sensors while predicting current wave.
+From the top graph, we see that voltage and current waveform are closely in phase with each other (θ is small).
+If we carefully inspect the bottom graph, we can see that two of the magnetic waveforms (blue and red) have the same phase characteristics (zero crossing rise and fall in almost same timestamps) as the current waveform.
+In other words, our prediction function will have more influence from these two sensors while predicting current waveform.